ChipJoker99/CovidDashboardHomework/backend/README.md

   * Examine logs from `uvicorn` for detailed error messages from `data_fetcher.py`.
 * **Data Processing Issues:** Check `data_processor.py` logs for errors related to data parsing or aggregation.
 Ensure source data format (JSON/CSV fields) matches expectations.
 * **CORS Errors from Frontend:** Ensure `app.main.py` has `CORSMiddleware` configured correctly, and the frontend's origin (e.g., `http://localhost:5173`) is in the `allow_origins` list.
+* **"Latest" Data Discrepancy:** If the data for "today" appears to be from yesterday, it's likely because the DPC's `latest.json` file has not yet been updated for the current calendar day.
+The application will fetch and store the data corresponding to the `data` field within that `latest.json` file.
+* **Alembic Migrations:** Always run `alembic revision --autogenerate` and `alembic upgrade head` after changing SQLAlchemy models to keep the database schema in sync with your models.
+* **SQLite File Location:** The database `covid_data.db` is created within `backend/app/data/`.
+If you move the project, ensure this relative path remains valid or update configurations.